 Making a difference in national policy is easier than many of us think.
 Whether you have five minutes or a whole day, you can do something to support vaccines and science-based vaccination policies, and make a real difference.
 Below are several ideas based on the amount of time you have to spend.

-First, take a moment to use our forms and reach out to your Senators and Representative.
-Congress is currently considering legislation that would increase vaccine confidence and stop outbreaks before they begin.
-Our legislators need to hear that the people they represent support vaccines.
+First, take a moment to use our forms to email your Senators and Representative.
+Congress is currently considering legislation that would increase vaccine confidence and stop outbreaks before they begin, in addition to coronavirus-related legislation.
+Our legislators need to hear that the people they represent support vaccines and public health.

 Reach Out to Your Legislators